NullNomads/.github/profile/README.md

 - Build focused tools and digital products
 - Experiment with new technologies and practical ideas
 - Share selected projects with the open-source community
-- Collaborate across disciplines, locations, and time zones
+- Collaborate across disciplines and locations

 ## Projects

-Our first public projects are currently taking shape.
+Our first projects are currently taking shape.
 They will appear here as soon as they are ready to share.

 ## Work with us